gabrielefronze/cvmfs-server-container/README.md

     cvmfs_server_container build 1
     ```

-5. Run the containers:
+5. Run the stratum-0 container:

     ```bash
     cvmfs_server_container run 0 --test
-    cvmfs_server_container run 1
     ```

+6. To create a test repo run the following:

+    ```bash
+    cvmfs_server_container mkfs your.test.repo.name
+    ```

-6. An environment variable, `CVMFS_STRATUM_CONTAINER`, holds the name of the container to send commands to.
+7. An environment variable, `CVMFS_STRATUM_CONTAINER`, holds the name of the container to send commands to.
 It defaults to the last container that has been run.
-At the moment it points to `cvmfs-stratum1`.
-To switch to the `cvmfs-stratum0` container instead run:
+For example at the moment it points to stratum-0.
+To switch in any moment the pointed container, simply run:

     ```bash
     cvmfs_server_container switch-str
     ```

-    Now the `cvmfs-stratum0` is selected and you can proceed.

-7. To create a test repo run the following:
+    Please note that most of the wrappers prompt you for a choice or throw an error when no container is explicitly selected but both stratums have been detected in the `docker ps` output.

+8. Run the stratum-1 in test mode:

     ```bash
-    cvmfs_server_container mkfs your.test.repo.name
+    cvmfs_server_container run 1 --test
     ```
+    Thanks to the `--test` flag this copy is done automatically when starting the stratum-1 container.
+    In particular any `.pub` key found in the `cvmfs-stratum0/cvmfs-etc/keys` directory are copied to the `cvmfs-stratum1/cvmfs-etc/keys` one.

-8. Copy the public key of the newly created repo to the `cvmfs-stratum1` container:
+    Copy the public key of a single repo to the `cvmfs-stratum1` container.:

     ```bash
     cd /var/cvmfs-docker
-    cp stratum0/etc-cvmfs-keys/your.test.repo.name.pub stratu
+    cp stratum0/etc-cvmfs-keys/your.test.repo.name.pub stratum1/etc-cvmfs-keys/your.test.repo.name.pub
-    m1/etc-cvmfs-keys/your.test.repo.name.pub
     cd
     ```

-9. Select the stratum-1 and set it up to be a replica of stratum-0.
+9. Set the stratum-1 to be a replica of stratum-0.
 Note that the key path is the one local to the container itself.

     ```bash
-    cvmfs_server_container switch-str
     cvmfs_server_container add-replica -o root http://cvmfs-stratum0:8000/cvmfs/your.test.repo.name /etc/cvmfs/keys/your.test.repo.name.pub
     ```